francoposa/linux-foundation-certifications/LFS101x-Introduction-to-Linux/01-The-Linux-Foundation/README.md

 Fedora has a large community including contributors outside of Red Hat, and is used as a testing platform for RHEL releases.

 CentOS is (was) free to the end user and has a longer relase cycle than Fedora.
-The core of CentOS is vritually identical to RHEL.
+The core of CentOS is virtually identical to RHEL.

 Package mangers: yum and dnf (RPM-based)